Six new ways of making music, from sonorous start-ups to note-perfect classics

 Headrush Prime pedalboard

-A hefty device for the working musician who wants a studio-full of effects and emulations at their fingertips (and feet), Headrush’s new Prime the new state of the art in pedalboard design.
+A hefty device for the working musician who wants a studio-full of effects and emulations at their fingertips (and feet), Headrush’s Prime is the new state of the art in pedalboard design.
 The Prime contains a massive library of effects for both guitars and vocals, including inbuilt Auto-Tune and the ability to clone the sound of any guitar amp and FX combination through the Amp Cloner sampling feature.
 Solidly built out of steel, this is a one-stop shop for music processing and recording.

 Headrush Prime, £1,059, HeadrushFX.com